 A story of flowers, good ideas, loving our community and everyone wanting to help during a very tough time!

-Filling Whidbey’s iconic inn with a new selection of cut flowers in spring of 2020?
-Great idea and that was the intention of The Captain Whidbey Inn.
-Tall French tulips from their Chef’s garden would grace the inn and dinning room, and to that end they invested in the valuable bulbs.
-Not 10 bulbs, or 20 but 100’s.
+Filling Whidbey’s iconic inn with cut flowers in spring of 2020 was a great idea and intention of The Captain Whidbey Inn.
+Tall French tulips from their Chef’s garden would grace the inn and dinning room, and to that end they invested in the valuable bulbs the year before.
+Not 10 bulbs, or 20 bulbs, but 100’s of bulbs.

-Fast forward several months and the tulips were starting to poke up in the garden.
-Perfect.
-One could just imagine how the Inn’s guests would delight over the long stemmed beauties gracing their rooms and dinning tables.
+When mid-March and April came along and the tulips were starting to poke up in the garden one could just imagine how the Inn’s guests would delight over the long stemmed beauties gracing their rooms and dinning tables.

 As a local farmer, and a floral industry professional, Tonneli isn’t used to people not being able to enjoy flowers.
 Her goal is for everyone to enjoy cut flowers.
 So between her and her flower farming family, she thought those tulips could be a way to bring joy to people and maybe help raise some helpful money during the COVID19 shut-down.